0xf104a/ddos/README.md

 --no-warnings -- ignore all warnings<br>
 --no-wait -- Do not wait server to respond<br>
 --no-check -- Do not check server before starting ddos<br>
+--packetfile (FILENAME) -- load packet conents from file(Could be overrided with --http option)
 </p><br>

 <b>Example usage:</b><br>